SeanCodeMedia/flutter_control_pad/README.md

   }
 }

-// now you can customize boarder colors
+// now you can customize button pad border colors

  Expanded(